-At Nippon Paper Industries a large proportion of jobs is in mill settings and so low recruitment of women in the past is a major reason for their low participation in our management ranks now.
+At Nippon Paper Industries a large proportion of jobs is made up of those jobs in the production mills, where recruitment of women in the past has been low, leading to low participation by women in our management ranks now.
 To remedy this situation, and double the participation of women in management by fiscal 2020, we are expanding the range of workplaces to which women are assigned.